-“I shall speak first of all about the origin, organization, and the spheres of activity of the SS…
+“I shall speak first of all about the origin, organisation and the spheres of activity of the SS…

 Strengthened by this conviction of mine, I began to work on this problem.
 I shall skip the next few periods, to the year 1933.
 This year was for the SS the hardest trial; for it was a time when all organizations flourished; a time of great assault and tidal waves of those seeking membership in the party and its organizations.